I'm working with Game Design Professor Edward Castronova at Indiana University to develop a prototype for a mobile game for the Big Ten network.

 Zonder is a game for travelers on the go.
 The premise is that everyone's travels tell a story.

-Zonder is still in development and is planned for a beta stage in 2018, when more details will be revealed.
+Zonder is still in development and is in a beta stage in 2018.
 You can visit the website to keep track of the project.

 Railgun is a mobile tower defense game.
 It's mobile both in that it is intended for mobile devices, and the "towers" (traincars) in the game are unique in that they move along a railroad track.
 I worked on this project as part of a team within the Game Design program at Indiana University.